 For scanning the plankton chambers, images were taken following two stripes, crossing vertical in the middle of the chamber (Fig. 1 left).
+Other acquisition walks are tested and possible like meander, spiral and random walk to obtain reliable representation of the distribution of organisms.
 The images were taken with small overlapping areas of neighboring sites, so that the complete stripes were imaged, allowing to determine almost the same area as when calculating the chambers directly with the microscope as usual till now, i.e. without acquiring images.
 Bright-field microscopy was used.
 Two magnifications were chosen to be able to analyze smaller cells as well as the larger, mostly more seldom ones statistically.